geo318/geo318/README.md

 - I'm going to dockerize this project and possible deploy on AWS

 ## 📚 What I'm Currently Learning:
-- Docker and containerization, AWS (Devops basics generally)
+- Kubernates, AWS (Devops basics generally)
-- Practicing CI/CD
+- Practicing CI/CD (github actions)
-- Practicing Bun runtime
 - Practicing row SQL querring and optimizations

 ## 🎯 Goals for the Future:
-- Contribute actively to at least two open-source projects within the next year.
+- Learn more things about AI, create my own AI based application.
-- Deepen my knowledge in data structures and algorithms by completing a specialized course or series of tutorials.
+- Deepen my knowledge in data structures and algorithms.
-- Try out Rust and Golang to expand my programming language skills
+- Try out Rust and Golang to expand my programming skills

 ## 📫 How to Reach Me:
 - Email: geo.lomidze@gmail.com
 - LinkedIn: [George Lomidze](https://www.linkedin.com/in/geo318)
 - X: [@geolomidze](https://twitter.com/geolomidze)

-## 🚀 My Projects:
-- **[Barambo](https://barambo.ge)**: A chocolate manufacturer website, written completely in Next.js 14 version, using React server components and server actions.
-Utilizes Tanstack React Query for infinite scrolling and more.
-[GitHub](https://github.com/geo318/barambo)
-- **[Gugulashvili Art](https://zuragugulashvili.com)**: An online gallery for paintings, written using React and Express.
-[GitHub](https://github.com/geo318/gugulashvili-art)
-- **[Movie Quotes](https://movie-quotes.lomize.com)**: An SPA for movie quotes, where users can register and upload movies and quotes.
-Features advanced form validations, infinite news feed, and WebSockets for notifications.
-Written with Next.js on the frontend and Laravel on the backend.
-[GitHub](https://github.com/geo318/movie-quotes)
-- **[Online Shop](https://react-shop.lomize.com/categories/all)**: A SPA written using React class components, one of the first React projects, originally written in vanilla JS.
-Uses GraphQL for requests to a dummy backend.
-[GitHub](https://github.com/geo318/online-shop)

 ## 🤝 Open to Collaboration:
 I'm open to collaborating on interesting projects.